JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Licence

-[Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://github.com/JohnBaracuda/Runtime-Monitoring/blob/main/LICENSE) TLDR: You can use this tool for anything you want, including commercial products, as long as you're not just selling my work or using it for some other morally questionable or condemnable act.
+[MIT](https://github.com/JohnBaracuda/Runtime-Monitoring/blob/main/LICENSE) You can use this tool for anything you want, including commercial products, as long as you're not just selling my work or using it for some other morally questionable or condemnable act.